 - 1. Biographical Information.
-Judge Morse has been a superior court judge since 2002.
-This is his third retention election.
-For more biographical information about Judge Morse click here. - 2.
+Judge Clark has been a district court judge since 2003.
+This is his fourth retention election.
+For more biographical information about Judge Clark click <a href="https://here.ncb.nlm. - 2.
 Survey Ratings.
 People who had direct experience with the judge took a survey to rate him on qualities such as legal ability, impartiality and fairness, integrity, judicial temperament, diligence, and overall performance.
 These survey participants used a 1 to 5 scale to evaluate the judge's performance, where 5.0 was "excellent," 4.0 was "good," 3.0 was "acceptable," 2.0 was "deficient," and 1.0 was "poor." - a.
 Attorney Survey Results.
-Attorneys who responded to the Judicial Council's survey on Judge Morse performance gave him an average rating of 4.0 overall.
-For detailed attorney survey results on Judge Morse click here. - b.
+Attorneys who responded to the Judicial Council's survey on Judge Clark performance gave him an average rating of 4.6 overall.
+For detailed attorney survey results on Judge Clark click here. - b.
 Peace and Probation Officer Survey Results.
-Peace and probation officers who responded to the Judicial Council's survey on Judge Morse's performance gave him an average 3.4 overall.
-For detailed peace officer survey results on Judge Morse click here.
+Peace and probation officers who responded to the Judicial Council's survey on Judge Clark's performance gave him an average 4.5 overall.
+For detailed peace officer survey results on Judge Clark click here.

 - c.
-Social Services Professional Survey Results.
-Social services professionals include social workers, Court Appointed Special Advocates, and guardians ad litem.
-Social Services Professionals who responded to the Judicial Council's survey on Judge Morse's performance gave him and average rating of 4.2 overall. - d.
 Court Employee Survey Results.
-Court employees who responded to the Judicial Council's survey on Judge Morse gave him an average rating of 4.7.
-For detailed court employee survey results on Judge Morse click here. - e.
+Court employees who responded to the Judicial Council's survey on Judge Clark gave him an average rating of 4.8.
+For detailed court employee survey results on Judge Clark click here. - d.
 Juror Survey Results.
-Jurors who served on trials in Judge Morse's courtroom rated him 5.0 in overall performance.
-For detailed juror survey results on Judge Morse, click here. - 3.
+Jurors who served on trials in Judge Clark's courtroom rated him 5.0 in overall performance.
+For detailed juror survey results on Judge Clark, click here. - 3.
 Peremptory Challenge Rates.
 Alaska law and court rules allow a party one opportunity to request assignment of a new judge.
-For more information about peremptory challenge rates for Judge Morse click here. - 4.
+For more information about peremptory challenge rates for Judge Clark click here. - 4.
 Recusal Rate.
 Judges are required to step down from a case when there is a conflict of interest (for example, when the judge is related to a party or an attorney), or there is some other reason why they should not preside over the case (for example, the judge has personal knowledge of disputed facts).
-For more information about the number of times Judge Morse recused himself from a case, click here. - 5.
+For more information about the number of times Judge Clark recused himself from a case, click here. - 5.
 Appellate Affirmance Rate.
 The Council studies how often trial judges are reversed on appeal.
-For Judge Morse's performance on this item click here. - 6.
+For Judge Clark's performance on this item click here. - 6.
 Salary Withholdings.
 Alaska law requires a judge's pay to be withheld for unfinished work.
-Two salary warrants were withheld for Judge Morse during this time.
+No salary was withheld for Judge Clark during this time.
 For general information about salary withholding, click here.